Preparing for Your Surgery

-The pre-admission testing staff initiates patient charts by completing a pre-anesthesia evaluation of incoming patients via telephone conversations; they also provide pre-operative education to the patients during this interview.
-Information such as laboratory values, radiology reports, electrocardiograms, consults and history and physical exams are obtained and shared with the Anesthesia Department for review.
+The pre-admission testing staff is here to provide and collect valuable information about each patient undergoing a surgical procedure.
+The staff initiates the patient charts by completing a pre-anesthesia evaluation of incoming patients via a telephone conversation.
+At that time, the staff will also provide pre-operative education to the patients.
+Information such as laboratory values, radiology reports, electrocardiograms, consults and history, and physical exams are obtained and shared with the Anesthesia Department for review.

-In addition, Fauquier Health's pre-admission testing unit coordinates with the Physical Therapy department to conduct an informative, interactive class here at the hospital for those patients and primary caregivers anticipating total joint replacement.
+Fauquier Health's pre-admission testing unit coordinates with the Physical Therapy department to conduct an informative, interactive class here at the hospital for patients preparing for a total joint replacement.

-The Surgical Services Preparation and Holding unit reviews all charts prior to the patient’s arrival to Fauquier Surgical Services.
-Patients are assessed, prepared for surgery and provided reassurance.
-Registered nurses exhibit leadership abilities by utilizing priority setting, decision making and problem solving skills.
-Interpersonal and communication skills within the department, facility and community are demonstrated.
+- Prep and Holding.
+The Surgical Services Preparation and Holding unit reviews all charts prior to the patient’s arrival to Fauquier Health's Surgical Services department.
+Patients are then reassessed and prepared for surgery.

-The Post Anesthesia Care Unit (PACU) and Outpatient Recovery (OPR) are the final destinations for the surgical patient.
-Here the patient receives immediate post-anesthesia care until discharge home or admission to an inpatient unit.
-Pediatric, adult and geriatric populations receive highly skilled nursing care which includes constant monitoring of cardio-pulmonary function, level of consciousness, pain level, nausea and surgical site assessment.
+The Post Anesthesia Care Unit (PACU) and Outpatient Recovery (OPR) are where the recoveries occur for the surgical patient.
+Here the patient receives immediate post-anesthesia care until discharged home or admission to an inpatient unit within the hospital.
+Pediatric, adult and geriatric populations receive highly skilled nursing care which includes constant monitoring of cardio-pulmonary function, level of consciousness, pain level, and surgical site assessment.